Table of Contents:

 West-of-N

-A recent paper suggests an approach named “West-of-N” to improve reward model quality by generating synthetic preference data, thereby augmenting the training dataset with on-policy, high-quality preference pairs.
+“West-of-N” aims to improve reward model quality by generating synthetic preference data, thereby augmenting the training dataset with on-policy, high-quality preference pairs.
 The name comes from Best-of-N + Worst-of-N = “West”-of-N.

 Given a query \(x\), West-of-N self-training generates preference pairs by sampling \(N=64\) responses \(\{y_1,\dots,y_N\}\) to a given query, and taking the best and worst according to a base preference model, to produce \((x, y_+, y_-)\).
 These pseudo-preference pairs are added back into the reward model training mixture.
 We thus generate a pseudo-preference dataset.